eapeyton205/BookBase/README.md

 ### Reading History
 - View completed books in the "Reading History" tab
 - Click "Unread" to move a book back to your TBR list

+### Statistics
+- View genre and author breakdowns in the "Statistics" tab
+- Analyze common words in your book titles

 ## How It Works